naerschhersch/opendeck-akp05/README.md

 ## Acknowledgments

+This plugin is forked from [opendeck-akp03](https://github.com/4ndv/opendeck-akp03) by Andrey Viktorov.

-This plugin is heavily based on work by contributors of [elgato-streamdeck](https://github.com/streamduck-org/elgato-streamdeck) crate
+The original plugin is heavily based on work by contributors of [elgato-streamdeck](https://github.com/streamduck-org/elgato-streamdeck) crate